Written By Loveleen Arun

 If you think tea tastings are stuffy affairs with raised pinkies and hushed voices, you haven’t met Bernard Holsinger.

 He doesn’t just start a tour; he launches a one-man show.
-“Welcome, welcome!” he booms, gathering our very small group.
+“Welcome, welcome!” he booms, gathering our small group.

 “So, you want to know about tea?
 Let me tell you about those Chinese virgins first.”